serverlessworkflow/specification/specification.md

 ### Workflow Error Handling

 Error handling is a crucial aspect of any workflow system, ensuring that the workflow can gracefully handle unexpected situations or errors that may occur during its execution.
-In ServerlessWorkflow, error handling is a well-defined and structured process aimed at providing developers with the tools and mechanisms necessary to manage errors effectively within their workflows.
+In Serverless Workflow, error handling is a well-defined and structured process aimed at providing developers with the tools and mechanisms necessary to manage errors effectively within their workflows.

 #### Error Definitions